fbpx

 The ticket also gets your first class so you ride in style!
 Here’s another great post with more information about travelling Europe by trainTrain travel in Switzerland really the only way to go!

-22. Cruise around Lake Lucerne
+22. Cruise Around Lake Lucerne

 As I’m sure you’ve guessed already – Switzerland is essentially full of mountains, lakes and rivers. around every corner there is a mountain to be climbed and a lake to be explored by boat.